A model for configuration spaces of points: A simplification of and relations to the literature

 In analogy we denote by $\GC_M\coloneqq \GC_{H^\bullet(M)}^{z_M}$ the Lie algebra obtained by twisting with the Maurer-Cartan element $z_M$.

 For later use let us also split the Maurer-Cartan element

-into a part $z_0$ given by graphs with exactly one vertex and a remainder $z_M':=z_M-z_0$.
+into a part $z_0$ given by graphs with exactly one vertex and $2$ or $1$ decorations and a remainder $z_M':=z_M-z_0$.
 Note in particular that $z_0$ is determined solely by the non-degenerate pairing on $H(M)$.
 The element $z_0$ is itself a Maurer-Cartan element, and below we will consider the twisted dg Lie algebra

 and consider $z_M'$ as a Maurer-Cartan element in $\GC_{H(M)}'$.

 {\mathrm{Exp}} {\alg {grt}}